 Sign in to view your journeys, link your Nectar card and more

-Disruption to services between Manchester, Preston and ScotlandThere are major disruptions on the TPE Network. - Click for more information - Last updated: 18:44
+Special 'Key Worker' timetable in operation until further noticeThere are major disruptions on the TPE Network. - Click for more information - Last updated: 2:10 AM

 Preston has a great deal to offer: there are two shopping centres, it was one of the founding fathers of modern football, it has an abundance of bars and restaurants and plenty of entertainment.
 And being just 40 minutes away from Manchester and an hour and 50 minutes from Sheffield, it’s easily accessible.